Advanced safety filter based on SOS Control Barrier and Lyapunov Functions: Power Converter Case Study

 We consider a legacy controller that resembles the proportional part of the synchronous rotating frame control structure, as described in \cite{blaabjerg2006overview}:

 In the following subsection, we first consider a single quadrature current reference set to $i_{q,ref} = 0$.
-Then, we introduce a quadrature current reference as a new state to the dynamical system, with a zero time-derivative, i.e., ${\dot i}_{q,ref} = 0$. \afterReviewChangedBox{For each scenario, we find the CBFs $B_i(x)$ and CLF $V(x)$ (cf. \cref{prob:finding_cbfs_and_clf}), and perform simulations that illustrate the additional guarantees provided by the advanced safety filter $u_s(x)$ compared with a standard safety filter implementation.} We use \texttt{CVXOPT} \textit{Python} library to solve the SDPs of the alternating algorithm, and to implement the QCQP in \cref{eq:qcqp_based_controller}.
-This library implements an optimization problem solver based on second-order and positive semidefinite cones.
-The simulations are performed using the ODE solver from \texttt{scipy} with a sampling time of $1$ $\mu s$. \afterReviewChangedBox{The full code used for simulations and optimization is publicly available online\footnote{https://github.com/MichaelSchneeberger/advanced-safety-filter/}.}
+Then, we introduce a non-zero quadrature current reference as a new state to the dynamical system.
+The full code used for the optimization is available online\footnote{https://github.com/MichaelSchneeberger/advanced-safety-filter/}.